openssl/tools/HOWTO-handle-security-issue.md

 ## Post-release actions

-Note that this includes publishing LOW severity CVEs previous to a release.
+Note that this includes publishing Low severity CVEs previous to a release.

 ### Publish the security advisories

-*(For LOW severity issues, this includes the initial publication of its security advisory, which is not part of a release process)*
+*(For Low severity issues, this includes the initial publication of its security advisory, which is not part of a release process)*

 -   Prepare the security advisory text: